 The Arboretum Trail Crew position involves general maintenance and care of the Lillian Anderson Arboretum.
 Students employees have a strong desire to combine the goals of preserving the natural landscape at the Arboretum with offering recreational opportunities.

-The Just Food Collective is a student organization and program of the Mary Jane Underwood Stryker Center for Civic Engagement that strives to provide education and awareness to our campus community about the importance of supporting a just and local food system.
-We seek to build relationships between the College and our greater community partners, to increase the amount of locally-grown food served on our campus, and to develop and support a local food system that fosters sustainable and humane agricultural practices, safe and fair working conditions, and food access for all.
+The Just Food Collective, originally “Farms to K”, was established in 2009 as a student organization and program of the Mary Jane Underwood Stryker Center for Civic Engagement that strives to provide education and awareness to our campus community about the importance of supporting a just, sustainable, and local food system.
+We seek to build relationships between the college and our greater community, to increase the amount of locally-grown food served on our campus, and to develop and support a local food system that fosters sustainable and humane agricultural practices, safe and fair working conditions, and food access for all.

 The Environmental Conservation Organization (ECO) is a student organization that aims to cultivate a more sustainable community on campus.

-Club Grub is an after school program at Woodward Elementary.
+Club Grub is an after school program at Woodward Elementary through the Center for Civic Engagement.
 Each week a group of 2nd and 3rd graders, K-helpers, and a Fair Food Matters community partner, come together to prepare and enjoy new recipes.
 Other activities include soil explorations in Woodward’s garden, planting, baking, taste testing, chopping and much more.